How to Obtain Chilean Residency and Citizenship

 To be clear, there is no police or FBI background check required when the visa is applied for in Chile.
 That’s one of the nice things about this visa.

 Those planning to come to Chile permanently might choose to bring along other translated (into Spanish) and legalized documents as well.
 These documents are optional but might come in handy in certain circumstances in the future.
 They include college diplomas, college transcripts, vaccination records, medical records, professional licenses and concealed weapons permits.
 The college diploma is the most important of these things.
 For those who like to be prepared for all contingencies, it is worthwhile getting these documents done before leaving home.
 Again, not required, but it never hurts.

 Stage 1 (3 days in-country): First, one enters Chile on a tourist visa obtained at the airport.
-Citizens of Canada, Australia, Mexico and the United States (and a couple other countries added recently) will pay a US$160 “reciprocity fee” for the visa.
-You’ll meet with me or a member of my team, and we’ll take you to a few locations in Santiago to have your documents notarized locally, along with our work contract.
+Citizens of Australia will pay a US$160 “reciprocity fee” for the visa.
+You’ll meet with me or a member of my team, and we’ll take you to a few locations in Santiago to have your documents notarized locally.